 Damages in a Maryland wrongful death claim may compensate a wife, husband, parent, and child of the deceased person.
 Under § 3-904(b) of the statute, if the person died without having a surviving spouse, parent, or child, then another person related to the victim by blood or marriage who substantially depended upon them may have a right to damages in a wrongful death claim.

 After an accident resulting in personal injury or death, it is never too early to contact a Maryland personal injury attorney.
-As soon as you’ve received medical attention for your injuries, contact William G. Kolodner P.A. to discuss your potential case.
+As soon as you’ve received medical attention for your injuries, contact William G. Kolodner Personal Injury Lawyers to discuss your potential case.

 Our Baltimore personal injury lawyers have been representing people and families in Maryland since 1977.
 We are not afraid to take on big insurance companies, corporations, and government agencies.
 We will advocate for your legal rights and fight to maximize your compensation.